jenanemone/gnr-qbo-test/README.md

 * QBO is preferred vendor for tax tables
 * QBO can be triggered to automatically send customers their invoices once been created within QBO after triggering API
 * QBO will then include online payment options within email/hosted on their own servers

+##### Further questions that need to be answered:
+* What happens when the customer already exists?
+The HTML form seems useful for new customers, but without some sort of login or caching, it may gum up the works and create multiple copies of a customer or incorrectly pull data from an unrelated, but matched customer.
+* Determine whether QBO API requires sequential calls to first create a customer, and then next create an invoice.
+* Depending on the above, and also upon the workflow for the geo-mapping API, we may need a small server to manage things.
+* How does the client account for the virtual inventory of their products?